eProsima/Fast-DDS-docs/docs/fastddsgen/pubsub_app/includes/first_app.rst

 .. warning::

-    You may need to set up a special rule in your Firewall for *eprosima Fast DDS* to work correctly on Windows.
+    It may be necessary to set up a special rule in the Firewall for *eprosima Fast DDS* to work correctly on Windows.